fons/cl-mongo/README.md

 functionality I need to implement.

-Various features are missing such as serialization of binary data and code, authentication, gridfs among other things.
+Various features are missing such as serialization of binary data and code, gridfs among other things.

 In its current state cl-mongo provides the ability to insert, update and delete documents.
 It also supports indexing.

-I developed this using *sbcl*.
-I didn't rely on any sbcl extenxions so I expect this to run under other lisps as well.
+I developed this using *sbcl*, *clozure common lisp*, *clisp* and *allegro common lisp*.

 ## Version

-   Version 0.1.1
+   Version 0.5.0

    This version is basically an alpha release.
-Many features are and testing has not been tested extensively.
+   I've added regression testing for all features currently supported by cl-mongo.

 ## Installation

 Use asdf to install cl-mongo.

+## Testing

+The cl-mongo-test package  contains regression tests for all the features currently supported. cl-mongo-test is asdf-installable, but does not export it's tests.
+To run the quick test, do this :
+    (use-package :cl-mongo-test)
+    (quick-test)

+Quick test will connected to a locally running mongodb instance.
+It uses the "foo" collection in the "test" database.

 ## A sample session
 This connects to the test database on the local mongo server listening on its default port.